PART E: Subject-wise Passing Condition for Minor/DSC–Multidisciplinary

 |

-comparison between Minimum Credit Requirements under NEP and Credit
+Distribution Structure - A comparison between Minimum Credit Requirements under

-distribution according to NBU FYUGP REGULATIONS
+NEP and Credit distribution according to NBU FYUGP REGULATIONS

 SI.